coderefinery/documentation/_episodes/04-rtd.md

 Let us set up the webhook:

-### Create a webhook on GitHub and verify that changes to the Git repo automatically refresh the Read the Docs pages
+### Create a webhook and verify that changes to the repository automatically refresh the website

 - In a new browser tab visit your doc-example repository, e.g.: https://github.com/user/doc-example
 - Click "Settings"